flomio/passninja-java/README.md

 [PassNinja](https://passninja.com) with our built in chat system if you'd like to subscribe and create your own custom pass type(s).

-For more information on how to use `passninja-python` once it loads, please refer to the [PassNinja JS API reference](https://passninja.com/docs/js)
+For more information on how to use `passninja-java` once it loads, please refer to the [PassNinja JS API reference](https://passninja.com/docs/js)

 ## `PassNinjaClientMethods`